Google’s confirmed the next version of Android Oreo and Android 8.1 should land for Pixel devices and select Nexus devices later this year.

 Before we get into an early look at the update's performance on the Nexus 5X, a few notes about the installation process.

-If you're currently running the Android 8.1, and we assume most of you are, it shouldn't take you too long to transition from the first Android 8.1 build to this one.
+If you're currently running the Android 8.1, and we assume most of you are, it shouldn't take you too long to transition from an older Android 8.1 build to this one.

 It took us just a few minutes to download and sideload the software onto our Nexus 5X.

 Battery drain is a common Android problem, but we haven't noticed anything on our Nexus 5X.
-Battery life is about the same as it was on Android 8.0 Oreo.
-If you do start to encounter battery life issues, take a look at our guide to fixing bad battery life.
+Battery life is about the same as it was on the last build.

 The Nexus 5X feels snappy with the new Android 8.1 build on board.
 It's still early, but animations and transitions are smooth and we haven't experienced any lag or general sluggishness.

-If you're feeling leery, you probably should wait for the OTA or, if you're feeling especially nervous, for long-term feedback to arrive.
+So far so good.
+That said, if you're feeling leery, you probably should wait for the OTA.
+If you're feeling especially nervous, wait for long-term feedback to arrive.